jintonic/geant4/11.2.2/README.md

 ### Create image using docker compose

-There is an service called `min` defined in [../../compose.yml](../../compose.yml), which can be used to simplify the commands above to:
+There is an service called `g4` defined in [../../compose.yml](../../compose.yml), which can be used to simplify the commands above to:

 ```sh
 cd /path/to/mingle